-The latest update to Genesis R&D Foods — version 11.5 — is an important one for users concerned with FDA’s Menu Labeling and Mexico’s Nutrition Facts Labeling regulations and compliance.
+The latest update to Genesis R&D Foods — version 11.5 — is an important one for FDA’s Menu Labeling and Mexico’s Nutrition Facts Labeling regulations and compliance.

-We’ve added features to simplify menu labeling compliance (remember, the deadline was May 7, 2018) and incorporated Mexico’s Front-of-Package labeling requirements.
+We’ve added features to simplify menu labeling compliance (remember, the deadline was May 7, 2018) and incorporated Mexico’s Front-of-Package seals.

 In addition, there are several other software enhancements.
 These release notes detail all of the improvements and fixes.
 This was a major update, so we’re only going to cover the most notable additions and revisions in this blog:

 - Calorie Ranges on the Menu Label Report

 - Mexico Front-of-Package Labels

 UPDATE WEBINAR: To learn more about the new features join us on Wednesday, May 30, for a free webinar, “Genesis R&D Foods 11.5 Overview.”

 The Composite Ingredient feature allows you to create an ingredient from the averaged nutrient data of more than one ingredient of the same type.
 This is useful when your ingredients come from a variety of suppliers.
 The Composite Ingredient can then be added to recipes or menus and will appear in your ingredient statements.